Hotel and tourism at Bond

 With more than 12 million visitors annually, there is no better place to study Hotel and Tourism Management than the Gold Coast- the tourism capital of Australia.

-The Bachelor of International Hotel and Tourism Management prepares students for professional and managerial roles in the global tourism industry, including hotels, resorts, airlines, restaurants, theme parks, cruises, destination marketing and management organisations, and events.
-Bond has strong relationships with Marriott, Accor, Hilton, InterContinental, Sheraton, Wyndham and many other international tourism organisations to ensure that students have the opportunity to see real industry projects and undertake internships throughout their studies.
-Bond’s Bachelor of International Hotel and Tourism Management is the only program in Australia to offer the Revenue Management Major, addressing the shortage of skilled revenue managers in the hotel and tourism industry.
-The Gold Coast has over 300 hotels and resorts plus dozens of major attractions in the region providing you with opportunities to gain experience at your fingertips.
+The Bachelor of International Hotel and Tourism Management at Bond will prepare you for professional and managerial roles in the tourism industry, including hotels, resorts, airlines, restaurants, theme parks, cruise lines, destination marketing and management organisations and events.
+Bond has strong relationships with Marriott, Accor, Hilton, InterContinental, Sheraton, Wyndham and many other international tourism organisations to ensure that you have the opportunity to see real industry projects and undertake internships throughout your studies.

 About the program